 (2) Net pension plan investment and administrative expenses; includes inflation.

-(3) The mortality table used was developed based on CalPERS' specific data.
+(3) The mortality table used was developed based on CalPERS' 2017 Study using data from 1995 to 2015.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.